Table of Contents

 • If only for recreation, you may decide on a standard e-scooter that can cost between 600$-1000$

-• If used for commuting to school or work, or for everyday rides, you should consider an e-scooter with the higher build quality and solid reliability.
+• If used for commuting to school or work, or for everyday rides, you should consider an e-scooter with a higher build quality and solid reliability.
 Failure of a commuting e-scooter can become a real problem.
-We would recommended an e-scooter in the 1500-3000$ Range
+We would recommend an e-scooter in the 1500-3000$ Range

-Rider weight is one of the most important factors in the choice of a e-scooter.
+Rider weight is one of the most important factors in the choice of an e-scooter.